Nonlinear functional regression by functional deep neural network with kernel embedding: Generalization Analysis

-Based on such two-stage oracle inequality, we are now ready to derive the generalization error bounds for the ERM algorithm with our functional net.
-We first consider the case where the input function space being Sobolev spaces, and utilize the approximation results in Section \ref{section21} to achieve the following learning rates. \begin{theorem} Let $\alpha, m,n \in\mathbb{N}$.
-Assume that the input function space $\mathcal{F}$ is a compact subset of $H_0^\alpha(\Omega)$ with $\|f\|_{W_{2}^\alpha(\Omega) }\leq 1$ for any $f\in \mathcal{F}$, the first-stage sample size is $m$, and the second-stage sample size $n_1=n_2= \cdots n_m=n$.
-Let $F_{\widehat D}$ be the empirical target functional defined in \eqref{defemptarg}, $F_\rho$ be the regression functional defined in \eqref{regressionfunctional}, $K$ being the embedding kernel \eqref{embedkernel1}, the projection kernel $K_0=k_\gamma$, then by choosing the number of nonzero parameters $M$ and second-stage sample size $n$ satisfying
+Building on the two-stage oracle inequality outlined in Theorem \ref{oracleinequality}, we are now prepared to establish the generalization error bounds for the ERM algorithm applied to our functional network.
+We first examine the generalization analysis scenario where the input function space is Sobolev space, by leveraging the approximation results presented in Section \ref{section21}.
+For the dimension reduction step in this context, the embedding kernel $K$ is selected as defined in \eqref{embedkernel1}, the projection kernel is selected as $K_0=k_\gamma$, and the hyperparameters $d_1, \gamma$ are selected according to \eqref{hyper1} within Theorem \ref{approxrate12}. \begin{theorem} Let $\alpha, m,n \in\mathbb{N}$, $\Omega=[0,1]^d$.
+Assume that the input function space $\mathcal{F}$ is a compact subset of $H_0^\alpha(\Omega)$, with the condition that $\|f\|_{W_{2}^\alpha(\Omega) }\leq 1$ for any function $f\in \mathcal{F}$, and the modulus of continuity of the regression functional $F_\rho: \mathcal{F} \to \RR$ satisfies the condition (\ref{functionalsmoothness}) with $\lambda\in (0,1]$.
+Additionally, suppose that the second-stage sample sizes are equal, specifically $n_1=n_2= \cdots =n_m=n$.
+By choosing the number of nonzero parameters $M$ in the functional network and the second-stage sample size $n$ as